jfb-h/synthetic-tourism/documents/papers/main.typ

 Over the past decades, tourism has evolved into one of the largest and fastest-growing industries globally, contributing substantially to the gross domestic product of many regions.
 For example, in 2019, tourism revenues in Europe amounted to a substantial 514.9 billion euros @worldtourismorganization2021.
 However, the pandemic triggered a sharp decline @plzakova2022 @worldtourismorganization2023, as travel restrictions, testing requirements, and quarantines created lasting travel hesitancy among some individuals @gossling2022 @mckercher2024.
-Nevertheless, and despite initial pessimistic forecasts, the tourism industry is undergoing a robust recovery in most places, a phenomenon powered by and often referred to as “revenge tourism” @meenakshi2024 @vogler2022.
+Nevertheless, and despite initial pessimistic forecasts, the tourism industry has undergone a robust recovery in most places, a phenomenon powered by and often referred to as “revenge tourism” @meenakshi2024 @vogler2022.
-Motivated by a strong urge to travel once borders reopened, some travelers created ‘bucket lists’ to satisfy their craving for heightened excitement @meenakshi2024, making destinations renowned for their exceptional architecture an appealing choice.
+Once borders reopened, travelers were especially motivated to travel again, had in many cases accrued savings due to limited consumption, and had built long ‘bucket lists’ of target destinations @meenakshi2024, with places renowned for their exceptional architecture being an appealing choice.
-In response to the economic relevance to attract tourists and the increasing competition among urban centers for economic development @hausler2024 @sklair2017 @zenker2013, many cities have invested in prestigious architectural projects @andersson2014 @ponzini2020.
+Tourism is also driven by increasing competition among urban centers for economic development @hausler2024 @sklair2017 @zenker2013, and many cities have invested in prestigious architectural projects to attract visitors @andersson2014 @ponzini2020.
-The underlying idea is that exceptional architecture can stimulate new tourism, employment opportunities, and additional tax revenues, which can be economically beneficial for urban development @alaily-mattar2018a @ben-dalia2013 @plaza2006.
+When exceptional architecture stimulates new tourism, it directly and indirectly creates employment opportunities and additional tax revenues, which is in turn again economically beneficial for urban development @alaily-mattar2018a @ben-dalia2013 @plaza2006.
-This phenomenon occurs because exceptional architecture may act as a unique selling point that contributes to the attractive image of a city and adds a layer of urban prestige @andersson2014 @romao2025.
-As a result, these buildings often become representative symbols of urban progress, motivating tourists to choose their host cities as destinations @balke2018 @boniface2021 @scerri2019 @specht2014.
+In this regard, exceptional architecture may act as a unique selling point that adds a layer of urban prestige @andersson2014 @romao2025 and often becomes a representative symbol of urban progress @balke2018 @boniface2021 @scerri2019 @specht2014.
 This aligns with the findings from #cite(<plaza2024>, form: "prose"), who link the effects of exceptional architecture with findings from cognitive psychology and social cognition @dimaggio1997.
 They emphasize that such architecture holds major cultural and symbolic meanings, as they can create strong symbolic associations and are easily remembered due to their distinctiveness, elevating the global visibility of their locations and making them memorable to potential visitors and media consumers.
 These architectural icons, therefore, can serve as crucial connectors in the global media landscape, reinforcing the prominence and boosting the attractiveness (for visitors) of their host locations.
-Taking a leading role and gaining visibility is especially important in the context of post-pandemic tourism, as the recovery intensifies competition among tourism-dependent economies to attract visitors @abbas2024. #highlight[While much of the literature focuses on newly built flagship projects, recent examples of exceptional architecture (e.g., Zeitz Museum of Contemporary Art Africa, Cape Town or Fondazione Prada, Milan), including the Elbphilharmonie, combine new design with the adaptive reuse of existing structures.
+Taking a leading role and gaining visibility is especially important in the context of post-pandemic tourism, as the recovery intensifies competition among tourism-dependent economies to attract visitors @abbas2024.
+#highlight[While much of the literature focuses on newly built flagship projects, recent examples of exceptional architecture (e.g., Zeitz Museum of Contemporary Art Africa, Cape Town or Fondazione Prada, Milan), including the Elbphilharmonie, combine new design with the adaptive reuse of existing structures.
 Such hybrid projects integrate historical continuity with contemporary architectural expression, reinforcing urban identity and tourist appeal through both renewal and preservation @alaily-mattar2018a@ponzini2020.]
-However, measuring the precise effects of exceptional architecture on tourism remains challenging.
+#highlight[The above deliberations support the expectation that the Elbphilharmone had a positive effect on tourism in Hamburg (as measured by overnight stays), the estimation of which is the primary goal of this study.
+While there are many plausible ways in which exceptional architecture can spur tourism growth and thus regional development, measuring its precise impact remains challenging and studies of other flagship projects have yielded mixed results.]
 For example, studies of the ‘Guggenheim Effect’ show that museum visitors played a major role in the growth of tourism in the Basque Country after the opening @plaza2000.
 However, there are methodological hurdles in determining the actual effects.
 In the specific case of the Guggenheim Museum, idiosyncratic factors such as the dissolution of the terrorist organization ETA, general tourism developments, economic cycles, the increasing attractiveness of neighboring regions, and comprehensive urban developments must be taken into account, making it challenging to isolate the phenomenon @plaza2000 @voltes-dorta2016.